iotaledger/iota-wiki/docs/participate/contribution-guidelines/developer-documentation.md

 # Developer Documentation Style Guide

 Our goal is to let our readers fully understand IOTA, be it IOTA Foundation, community, theory and practice behind the IOTA technology, or tools that support it.
 We only provide accurate information.
-We convey it in a clear form with no room to misunderstanding.
+We convey it in a clear form with no room for misunderstanding.
 Our writing welcomes and encourages learning and reading.
 With this in mind, we form our style guide.

 ## Quick Reference Guide